 Raman Young Science Innovator Award is a contest for students studying from III to X standards grouped into three.
 Students from III to IV, V to VIII and IX to X. We heard about this contest and started registering for it on 31st January.
 The registered students got their login credentials through their mail after 31st January.
 We submitted their projects on the last date on 10th February (extended to 12th February).
 11 students from Udavi School chose their topics and submitted their Innovation projects.
 They are Abitha, Amsavalli, Hariharan, Kabilan, Punidhavel, Suriya and Vignesh from IX standard.
 Baranidharan from VIII and Arvindh, Pranav and Vishal from VII standard.
 The topics were based on their standards.

 Abitha (Class IX)

 Abitha chose the topic refraction.
+She studied about refraction in her academic books, so she thought of making it in practical.
 She made her project using GeoGebra.
+GeoGebra is a Dynamic Mathematics Software (DMS) for teaching and learning mathematics.
 She used two mediums.
 Both of them are air.
 The incident ray and the refracted ray has the same angle.
 The refraction index of the second medium increases then the angle decreases.